takari/team-documentation/en/03-installation/01-chapter3.markdown

 If you are unfamiliar with Maven terminology, and if you have never installed Maven before, we suggest that you refer to the existing documentation or attend a Takari Maven training.
-In general, a familiarity with Maven will make the installation and setup process of TDM very easy to understand.
+In general, a familiarity with Maven will make the installation and setup process of TEAM very easy to understand.

 ## Prerequisites